 Moreover, any kind of spontaneous reaction may instill fear and insecurity in them.
 Hence, partners need to understand their struggles and adopt a slow and steady approach to relationships.
 They should empathize with each other to make it strong and healthy enough to establish trust.

 What Is the Truth About BPD AND C-PTSD?

 Recently, people have been confusing C-PTSD with BPD due to similarities in their symptoms.
 Moreover, BPD is also a long-term disorder that affects relationships.

 However, there are some key differences that we need to understand to eliminate misunderstandings between them:

 - Both patients of BPD and C-PTSD suffer from emotional abuse and abandonment.
-However, the patients with C-PTSD may become aloof or emotionally numb while that of BPD may wallow in despair and sadness.
+However, patients with C-PTSD may become aloof or emotionally numb, while those with BPD may wallow in despair and sadness.